EXAMPLES

 /*

-* If its a type PPPoE, we skip making one
+* If it’s a type PPPoE, we skip making one

 * ourself, but we continue, using